mypaperdata/llms_are_not_weird/README.md

 The workbook contains the following sheets:
 - Trimmed Mean: This is the main sheet that is used by the code.
 It contains the trimmed responses of
    a.
 LLMs, which are derived from 3. raw_data_combined.xlsx below.
    b. and humans, which are retrieved from https://www.uni-trier.de/universitaet/fachbereiche-faecher/fachbereich-iv/faecher/betriebswirtschaftslehre/team/fin/forschung/research-data.
+  These data are calculated using mean trimming of 10% (10% bottom and 10% top)
 - Hyperbolic: This sheet contains the delta and beta results, which are obtained from the raw data ( raw_data_combined.xlsx)
 - Expected Values: These are the responses of the LLMs and humans compared with the expected values of the questions 5-12.
 ## 2. Submission_3 Analyis_v0.ipynb (Python file)